conceptualspace/enhance-o-tron-for-plex/README.md

 Your library is not modified in any way, the extension simply adds the extra features to the UI.

+*Plex, the Plex Play logo and Plex Media Server are trademarks of Plex and used under a license.

 ![alt tag](https://raw.githubusercontent.com/conceptualspace/enhance-o-tron-for-plex/master/assets/plex-logo-flat-small.png)

 ![alt tag](https://raw.githubusercontent.com/conceptualspace/enhance-o-tron-for-plex/master/assets/apple/enhance-screenshot1.png)